 Would your Nan think what you’re doing is “common sense”?

-If the answer is “no”, then ask more questions!Posted almost 2 years ago
+If the answer is “no”, then ask more questions!Posted about 2 years ago